Discover more resources

 Webinar

-Emerging Minds and Mental Health Professionals' Network (MHPN)This webinar co-produced by the Mental Health Professionals' Network (MHPN) aimed to increase clinicians’ understanding of how to utilise play interventions with parents, infants and toddlers to promote connection, communication and overall mental health. -
+Emerging Minds and Mental Health Professionals' Network (MHPN)This webinar, co-produced by the Mental Health Professionals Network (MHPN), our panel of experts explore ways to support infants and children following a disaster. -

 Research summary

-Highlights in child mental health research: May 2022
+Highlights in child mental health research: October 2024

-VariousThis May 2022 research summary provides a selection of recently released papers, systematic reviews, and meta-analyses related to infant and child mental health.
-Each summary includes an introductory overview of the content for that month, followed by a list of selected articles.
-Each article is accompanied by a brief synopsis which presents the key messages and highlights. -
+Prepared by AIFSThis October 2024 research summary provides a selection of recently released papers, systematic reviews, and meta-analyses related to infant and child mental health.
+Each summary includes an introductory overview of the content for the month, followed by a list of selected articles.
+Each article is accompanied by a brief synopsis which presents the key messages and highlights.
+Links to abstracts, full-text articles and related resources, where available, are provided. -

 Webinar